Beatrice (Much Ado About Nothing): United States

 Margaret Leighton played Beatrice on Broadway in 1959.
 In 1960, Leighton was nominated for a Tony for "Best Performance by a Leading Actress in a Play" for her performance.

 In 1973, Kathleen Widdoes was nominated for a "Best Performance by a Leading Actress in a Play" Tony for her portrayal of Beatrice.
 In 1985, Sinéad Cusack was nominated for the same award for her Beatrice.

 In 1980, Barbara Dirickson played Beatrice with the American Conservatory Theater.
 In 1988, Blythe Danner played Beatrice at the Delacorte Theatre as part of the New York Shakespeare Festival.
 While eavesdropping and being tricked into thinking that Benedick is in love with her, Beatrice hides behind a bush which is subsequently watered by Hero.

 In 2007, Tracy Michelle Arnold played Beatrice at the American Players Theater in Wisconsin.
 Lily Rabe played Beatrice in 2014 at Shakespeare in the Park under the direction of Jack O'Brien.

 In 2019, Danielle Brooks played Beatrice in a production of Much Ado About Nothing featuring an all-black cast at Shakespeare in the Park in New York City.
 The production, directed by Kenny Leon, was later broadcast on television as part of PBS's “Great Performances” series.

 Russia

 In 1936, Tsetsiliya Mansurova played Beatrice at the Vakhtangov Theatre.
-This production continued, with Mansurova playing Beatrice, for at least 5 years.
+This production continued, with Mansurova playing Beatrice, for at least five years.

 Film

-In the 1964 German language adaptation, Viel Lärm um Nichts, Beatrice was played by Christel Bodenstein.
+In the 1964 German language adaptation, Viel Lärm um nichts, Beatrice was played by Christel Bodenstein.

-Emma Thompson played Beatrice in Kenneth Brannagh's 1993 adaptation of the play.
+Emma Thompson played Beatrice in Kenneth Branagh's 1993 adaptation of the play.
 Alison Findley referred to Beatrice as "a conduit for the film's emotional energy".

 In Joss Whedon's 2012 film adaptation of Much Ado About Nothing, Beatrice was played by American actress Amy Acker.

+Sydney Sweeney played Bea—a character based on Beatrice— in Will Gluck's 2023 romantic comedy film Anyone But You, whose plot progression was largely derivative of Much Ado About Nothing.